Certificate Authorities

 You can manage all the CAs available for your organization from the Admin UI in Settings > Credentials Management within the Certificate Authorities tab.

-If the Enterprise bundle is enabled for your organization, you may add a supported CA type issued outside of StrongDM.
+If the Enterprise plan is enabled for your organization, you may add a supported CA type issued outside of StrongDM.

 Selecting a CA from the list opens a new page, which displays that CA’s Settings and Resources tabs.